SeanMcP/seanmcp.com/src/pages/articles/jest-tips-and-tricks.md

 - `--bail/-b`: Exits the test suite after a given number of failures (default 1)
 - `--changedSince`: Only run tests related to files changed since a given point.
 I like to use this with the target branch as a quick check for regressions.
+-﻿ `--findRelatedTests`: Runs tests related to changed files.
+Works well in a pre-commit hook.
 - `--watch`: Run tests in watch mode.
 Great when running a small set of tests, but maybe omit if you're running the whole suite.

 ## Selective runs